 FYP: "For You Page" is TikTok's home screen and also refers to the feed you see that displays a curated assortment of videos that the app's algorithms believe you will like.
 Users typically want their TikToks to be featured on the FYP because it increases the chances it will go viral.

-Gallery: An Instagram feature allowing uploads of up to ten photos/videos in one post.
+Gallery: This is Instagram's feature of being able to upload up to ten photos/videos in one post.